IBM-Cloud/ansible-collection-ibm/docs/ibm_space_info.rst

   auditors (False, list, None)
     The IBMID of the users who  have auditor role in this space, ex - user@example.com

-  managers (False, list, None)
-    The IBMID of the users who  have manager role in this space, ex - user@example.com

-  developers (False, list, None)
-    The IBMID of the users who  have developer role in this space, ex - user@example.com

   iaas_classic_username (False, any, None)